-The goal of treatment is to reduce the pressure in the baby's head and to properly drain the cerebral spinal fluid (CSF).
+The goal of treatment is to reduce the pressure in the child's head and to properly drain the cerebral spinal fluid (CSF).
 Occasionally, medications or procedures to draw off the extra CSF may be used.

 Surgery may be needed for some cases of hydrocephalus.
-Surgery usually involves placing a mechanical shunting device into the baby's head to help drain the extra CSF from the brain and redirect the extra fluid to another part of the body to be absorbed.
+Surgery usually involves placing a mechanical shunting device into the child's head to help drain the extra CSF from the brain and redirect the extra fluid to another part of the body to be absorbed.
 A common type of shunt is the ventriculoperitoneal shunt.

 The shunt consists of three parts: